pinc-official/pinc-docs/docs/Language Features/let-bindings.md

 ```

 :::caution
-In PiNC you are able to express a lot of things witout the need for mutation! <br />
+In pinc you are able to express a lot of things witout the need for mutation! <br />
 We do recommend to only use mutable values when you really need them. <br />
 Having a lot of mutable values may slow down the compiler, resulting in slower response times of your website.
 :::